 Because it has visual elements that you can easily associate with the information there.
 And, in turn, the information is very simple.

-In your case, don’t think you have to be extraordinarily skilled at drawing.
-Rather, just think that you only need to illustrate the information you want to learn, using simple visuals.
+In your case, do not think you have to be extraordinarily skilled at drawing.
+Rather, just think that you only need to illustrate the information you want to keep using simple visuals.

 If you spend too much time in front of your laptop, then it might be easier for you to use such a tool than to start drawing.

-Visit Mindmeister.com and read more about this amazing tool.
+Visit https://www.mindmeister.com/mind-map-presentation-software and read more about the MindMeister tool.